dvon/cgbk/lessons/Transformations (Part 2).md

 *The image produced by your program should match what's produced by your solution to the previous exercise.*

-@.  *Based on what you've learned so far, write
-    a WebGL program that generates an image like the side view of a Rubik's Cube.*
+Exercise #: *Based on what you've learned so far, write a WebGL program that generates an image like the side view of a Rubik's Cube.*

 -   *Your program should define vertex data for the four corners of just one square, like the examples above.*